manoje8/ebook-reader/README.md

 ## Features

-- **Upload and Read ePub Files**: Users can upload their ePub books and read them directly in the browser.
+- **Upload and Read ePub Files**: Users can upload their ePub books and read them directly in the browser(chrome).
 - **Interactive Reading Interface**: Navigate between chapters, pages, and bookmarks with ease.
 - **Customization**: Adjust switch between light and dark themes, and control line spacing for a personalized reading experience.